-There is lack of the Psycho Social staff in health department but some NGOs like CASA, Indian Red Cross etc. are intervening in this task.
+There is lack of the Psycho Social staff in health department but some NGOs like CASA, Indian Red Cross etc are intervening in this task.
 It needs to be verified with Health Department, Trauma Centers.

-The SMC and UNDP through a comprehensive psycho-social training programme has trained about 155 Master Trainers those can work closely with the City Administration during post disaster psycho-social recovery of affected communities post-disaster.
-The detailed list of trained Master Trainers is at annexure 14.1.10.
+The SMC and UNDP through a comprehensive psycho-social training programme has trained a number of Master Trainers, who can work closely with the City Administration during post disaster psycho-social recovery of affected communities.
+The detailed list of trained Master Trainers is available in Annexure 14.1.10.